-The quality of voice services provided by IP Telephony systems can vary dependent on a variety of factors including the amount of data transmission channel quality, and compression method used.
-The data transmission channel quality can vary based on the transmission delay and the amount and type of errors.
-The compression methods supported by IP Telephony range from standard 64 kbps pulse coded modulation (PCM) voice to 8 kbps (highly compressed) G.729 speech coding.
+The quality of voice services provided by IP Telephony systems can vary dependent relety of factors including the amount of data transmission channel quality, and method used.
+The data transmission channel quality can vary based on the ssion delay and the amount and type of errors.
+The compression methods supported by Telephony range from standard 64 kbps pulse coded modulation (PCM) voice to 8 kbps compressed) G.729 speech coding.

 The speech coding method is negotiated on call setup.
 The standard 64 kbps speech coder can provide for both voice and data modem (e.g. fax) transmission.
-The highly compressed G.729 speech coder cannot used to transfer fax signals or dual tone multi-frequency (DTMF) tones.
+The highly concressed G.729 speech coder cannot used to transfer fax signals or dual tone multi-

-Figure 4.1 illustrates a simplified sequence for an IP Telephony call between two users.
-In this example Larry is going to place a call to Susan over the Internet, Larry has an IP Telephony telephone whilst Susan is using a soft phone, (a piece of software running on a multimedia PC).
-Larry and Susan belong to different domains and each domain contains an IP Telephony proxy server that manages that domain.
-The call would be initiated by Larry dialing a number for Susan, or alternatively by selecting an entry from an address book or even a link on web page, (called click to dial).
+Figure 4.1 illustrates a simplified sequence for an IP Telephony call between two In this example Larry is going to place a call to Susan over the Internet, Larry has an IP media PC).
+Larry and Susan is using a soft phone, (a piece of software running on a media PC).
+Larry and Susan belong to different domains and each domain contains an IP media PC).
+Larry server that manages that domain.
+The call would be initiated by Larry a number for Susan, or alternatively by selecting an entry from an address book or a link on web page, (called click to dial).